matthewp/views-the-hard-way/readme.md

 }
 ```

-Using this component in another class illustrates how *Templates the Hard Way* is similar:
+Using this component in another class illustrates how *Writing JavaScript Views the Hard Way* is similar:

 ```js
 class App {